-And I love making money at it!
+I love market gardening!
+I love making money at something I enjoy doing!
 I think there has never been a better time to start gardening for money.
-Whether you have 25 acres, or 5 acres or even less than 1 acre, it's possible to create a successful market garden business.
+Whether you have 25 acres, or 5 acres or even less than 1 acre, it's possible to create a successful market gardening business.

 These days gardeners have access to tools and information and resources that can absolutely transform the 'traditional' business of market gardening.
 At the same time, demand for fresh, naturally-grown food is soaring.
 Cool!